An applicant may not apply electronically if a resident license was held in another state within the past ninety (90) days.

 Applicant applying for line of authority (LOA) of life, variable contracts must hold active resident life line of authority (LOA) or be applying for life line of authority (LOA).

-Resident surplus lines producers must hold an active producer license with active property and casualty lines of authority (LOA).
+Resident Surplus Lines Producers must hold an active insurance producer license with active property and casualty lines of authority (LOA).

 Non-citizens must submit work authorization.